anbuchelva/blog/source/_posts/github-offers-unlimited-free-private-repositories.md

 #### GitHub Pages

-Github pages won't work on private repos, either it should be public or the pro version should be purchased.
+Github pages won't work on private repos, either the repository to be public or the pro version should be purchased.

 ![github_Private_repo_github_pages](https://res.cloudinary.com/anbuchelva/image/upload/v1546930142/images/github_private_repo/github_Private_repo_github_pages.png)

 {% note warning %}
-If there is any static website hosted on github repo, the content and the images of the repo / {% label @gh-pages %} branch become private and won't be accessible.
+If there is any static website hosted on github repo, the content and the images of the repo become private and won't be accessible.
 {% endnote %}

 ### Make it Public Again